 While you're in Lake Oswego, take in the performing arts and head over to the Lakewood Center for the Arts to catch a show.
 The Lakewood Theatre offers a full schedule year-round with dramas, comedies and other critically-acclaimed productions.

-Also keeping that tradition of artistry alive in the mountains is the Cascadia Center for Arts and Crafts.
+Working tirelessly to keep the arts alive on Mt.
+Hood is the Cascadia Center for Arts and Crafts.
 Formerly known as the Arts Cabins, studio space for numerous media has been crafted out of a series of cabins dotted in the Mt.
 Hood National Forest surrounding Government Camp.
 Scenic settings combined with classes taught by experts in fields such as blacksmithing, glass work, fiber and other media keep alive the WPA era techniques that make The Timberline Lodge.
 New programs are planned for the coming year, and will soon be outlined on their website.